Corrections to the most recently published version are published below.

 [23/08/2023] detail 17 “EWCE External Wall to Ceiling (Midfloor) ICF wall below, 140/45 wall above with timber midfloor”: Correction of λ value of material “FibreInsulR4.0/140mm”.
 Also amendment of thickness and λ value of insulation to outside of boundary joist to reflect accompanying detail (50mm XPS).

-Update 5 May 2022: The updated BRANZ edition is now available.
+[May 2022] The updated BRANZ edition is now available.
 The slab-on-ground elements section has been revised, to synchronize with the new H1 standard.
 The edition published in June 21 contains R-value plots for slab-on-ground elements that are no longer acceptable for use with the current H1 requirements in the New Zealand Building Code.
-Please downloaded the new edition without delay and archive or delete the earlier version.
+Please download the new edition without delay and archive or delete the earlier version.
 The first edition was downloaded over 6300 times, testament to its value to industry.

 [June 2021] After years of gestation and a difficult labour, we are beyond relieved and as proud as any new parent to announce the arrival of the High-Performance Construction Details Handbook.
 It was launched at the recent PHINZ hui in Wellington to considerable excitement.
 Its purpose is to make the design of high-performance buildings easier and more accurate.
 Download a copy here.